Rflomo/Smart-Parking-Locator/README.md

 ## Development Environment

-ParkingPal is developed in Java using Android Studio, making it accessible for Android app development enthusiasts.
+Smart-Parking Locator is developed in Java using Android Studio, making it accessible for Android app development enthusiasts.
 The application is designed to run on Android version 10 and above.

 ## Getting Started